cs-au-dk/jsfix-package-inspector/README.md

 ## Usage

-Package-inspector is made to be used on the command line, currently providing the commands `repl` and `dl`.
+Package-inspector is made to be used on the command line, currently providing the commands `repl`, `dl` and `exec`.
 Also you can always use the argument `-h/--help` to get help.

 ```console
 $ package-inspector -h